Godspower-Eze/deep-dive-on-lattice-based-cryptography/ntt.md

 We have that $r = \sqrt{13}$ and $\theta = 0.983$.
 Given these two values, we represent the complex number $2 + 3\mathrm{i}$ as $\sqrt{13}(\cos(0.983) + \mathrm{i}\sin(0.983))$. $0.983$ radians is $56.3^\circ$ in degrees and it's better for visualization as shown below.

-The polar representation might not be simplest way to express a complex number but it's going to help us understand roots of unity.
+The polar representation might not look like the simplest way to express a complex number but it's going to help us understand roots of unity.

 Formally, $r$ is distance from the point of the complex number to the origin and it is called the *modulus* or the *absolute value*. $\theta$ is called the *argument* of the complex number and it is the angle that the modulus $r$ makes from the positive real axis.